b-lukaszuk/BS_wJ_eng/contents/calendar.md

 is at least `nDays+daysFront` long.
 We fill the vector (starting at `fstDay`) with digits for all the days (`1:nDays`).
 Finally we return the days.

-Finally, we want to put the vector (result of `getPaddedDAys`) into a matrix with 7 columns (`daysPerWeek`) and the appropriated number of rows.
+Finally, we want to put the vector (result of `getPaddedDays`) into a matrix with 7 columns (`daysPerWeek`) and the appropriated number of rows.
 For that we wrote `vec2matrix`, that unlike the built in [reshape](https://docs.julialang.org/en/v1/base/arrays/#Base.reshape), will